celulaproject/celula/README.md

 When a new Celula instance is launched, it generates a key pair whose public key is exposed through the API in order to reveal its identity.
 When a third party makes a request to replicate, the Celula instance will query the GCE API in order to launch a new VM with an encrypted disk and running the Celula startup script.
 After the script is executed successfully, the source instance will query the destination instance until it's identity is available and then sign a claim stating it created such destination instance.

 From that moment on, any interested party can verify the claim made by the source instance and have proof of the state of the destination instance.

-Generation zero instances act as the root of a chain of trust since there is no way to ascertain that the launcher of the first Celula instance didn't access the key pair in order to forge false generation claims.
-Although, in the [Setup](https://github.com/celulaproject/celula#setup) section we do propose a ceremony that might help establishing trust with generation zero instances.

 ### Current limitations